 This is a bit of a strange ‘recipe’ to write out, kind of feels like I’m writing a recipe post to tell someone how to microwave a pizza pocket.
 But it really is that simple!

-- Dump lemon (or other citrus) rinds into a mason jar.
+- Dump discarded lemon (or other citrus) rinds into a mason jar.
+I usually place the jar in the fridge so that they stay fresh as they collect for a few days.

-- Fill with cleaning grade vinegar (around 12%), replace sealer lid
+- Fill with cleaning grade vinegar (I use the refillery 12% option), replace sealer lid

 - Let stand in a cool, dry place for a couple of weeks (looks very pretty in your kitchen!)